 Agreeing the PAFA Scope, cost estimates and cost reporting

-The PAC shall submit a Draft PAFA Scope largely in the form of Schedule 2, setting out the scope of Services for the forthcoming PAF Year to the Gas Transporters [4] month prior to the start of the PAF Year.
+The PAC shall submit a Draft PAFA Scope largely in the form of Schedule 2, setting out the scope of Services for the forthcoming PAF Year to the Gas Transporters [4] months prior to the start of the PAF Year.

 The Gas Transporters and the PAC shall discuss the PAFA Scope and the Gas Transporters shall provide a PAC Cost Estimate for the delivery of the PAFA Scope.
 The Gas Transporters and the PAC shall agree the Final PAFA Scope [1] month prior to the start of the PAF Year.